Link Search Menu Expand Document

 Batch Operations

-A batch operation is a process of executing multiple single-operations (or SQL Statement) against the database in one-go.
-The execution is ACID; an implicit transaction is provided if not present.
+A batch operation executes multiple single-operations (or SQL statements) against the database in one call.
+The execution is ACID; an implicit transaction is provided if none exists.

-In RepoDB, the following operations (i.e.: InsertAll, UpdateAll and MergeAll) are the batch operations.
+In RepoDB, the InsertAll, UpdateAll, and MergeAll operations are the batch operations.
 They are all ACID in nature.

 Identity Setting Alignment

-The library has enforced an additional logic to ensure the identity setting alignment is correct if the InsertAll and MergeAll operations are being used.
+The library enforces additional logic to ensure correct identity setting alignment when using InsertAll and MergeAll.

-During the batch operation, a dedicated DbParameter object is added that adds an additional column named __RepoDb_OrderColumn to the sub-table with a value of the entity model index, thus ensuring that the index value is really equating the index of the entity data from the [IEnumerable](https://learn.microsoft.com/en-us/dotnet/api/system.collections.generic.ienumerable-1?view=net-7.0) object.
-The resultsets of the sub-table are being ordered using this column in ascending order prior to the actual cascade of data.
+During the batch operation, a dedicated DbParameter object is added with a column named __RepoDb_OrderColumn in the sub-table.
+Its value is the entity model index, ensuring that the index correctly maps to the corresponding entity in the IEnumerable object.
+The sub-table result set is ordered by this column in ascending order prior to the data cascade.

-When the newly generated identity value is being set back to the data model, the value of the __RepoDb_OrderColumn column is being used to look-up the proper index of the equating entity model from the [IEnumerable](https://learn.microsoft.com/en-us/dotnet/api/system.collections.generic.ienumerable-1?view=net-7.0) object, then, the compiled identity-setter function is used to assign back the identity value into the identity property.
+When the newly generated identity value is set back to the data model, the __RepoDb_OrderColumn value is used to look up the correct index in the IEnumerable object, and the compiled identity-setter function assigns the identity value back to the identity property.

 Normal executions